shomzy/MetadataExplorer/README.md

 5. Value: The extracted value.

 This setup allows for an organized, in-depth view of JSON data, making it easy to analyze patterns across multiple data sources and schemas.
-"""

-Note: record names are assumed to be unique across all files and directories.
+Note: json file names are assumed to be unique across all files and directories.